ElysiaAvery/to-do-list/README.md

 ## Description

-A web app that allows the user to input multiple places with info about each one.
+A web app that allows the user to input multiple to-do items with info about each one.

 ##Specifications

 Input Behavior | Input | Output
 ---------------|-------|--------
-Accepts name, city, state, park, and time. | joe, portland, or, forest park, summer | submit! create ul that stores information | joe, portland, or, forest park, summer | portland, or shows all information when you click on each list item | portland, or | joe, portland, or, forest park, summer
+accepts to-do list item | wash the dog! | submit! create ul that stores information | dog | dog, wash the dog create checkbox that allows the user to confirm when items are done | i'm done! | checked for done allows the user to delete items on their to-do list | i'm done | double click them away

 ## Setup/Installation Requirements ##